 Essentially, your content is the heart and soul of your webinar, and the deck is your main tool for engaging with the audience, so these should be really captivating and visually interesting.

 Bonus Tip: Allocate a few minutes at the end of the session for Q&A, in case the participants have some things to clarify.
+Some interactive webinar platforms like Vimeo make it possible to host Q&As, polls, and other activities that increase participant engagement during your webinars.

 7. Promote Your Webinar and Get Sign-Ups